PX4/PX4-user_guide/en/sensor/rangefinders.md

 ### ARK Flow

-[ARK Flow](../uavcan/ark_flow.md) is an open-source Time-of-Flight (ToF) and optical flow sensor module, which is capable of measuring distances from 8cm to 30m.
+[ARK Flow](../dronecan/ark_flow.md) is an open-source Time-of-Flight (ToF) and optical flow sensor module, which is capable of measuring distances from 8cm to 30m.
 It can be connected to the flight controller via its CAN1 port, allowing additional sensors to connect through its CAN2 port.
-It runs PX4 firmware, supports [UAVCAN](../uavcan/README.md) [Firmware Updating](../uavcan/node_firmware.md), and is packed into a tiny form factor.
+It supports [DroneCAN](../dronecan/README.md), runs [PX4 DroneCAN Firmware](../dronecan/px4_cannode_fw.md), and is packed into a tiny form factor.

 ### Holybro ST VL53L1X Lidar